top of page

 The verb 'diverge' has its etymology rooted in Latin.
 It comes from the Latin word 'divergere,' which is a combination of 'di' (apart) and 'vergere' (to bend or turn).
 In Latin, 'divergere' meant to move apart or to separate by bending or turning in different directions from a common point or path.
 As the term evolved into English, 'diverge' retained its fundamental meaning of things separating or moving away from each other, often taking different paths or directions.
 The etymology of 'diverge' effectively conveys the concept of divergence, highlighting the process of entities or paths moving apart from a shared starting point or trajectory.

-Quiz: Find the meaning of the verb diverge:
+Find the correct meaning of the verb diverge:

 Try Again!